knowm/waveforms4j/README.md

     static {
       try {
-        NativeUtils.loadLibraryFromJar("/libdwf.jnilib");
+        NativeUtils.loadLibraryFromJar("/waveforms4j.dylib");
       } catch (IOException e) {
         e.printStackTrace(); // This is probably not the best way to handle exception :-) }
     }

-The `libdwf.jnilib` file is something we need to create ourselves.
+The `waveforms4j.dylib` file is something we need to create ourselves.
 This file is the JNI bridge between our Java code and their binary SDK.
 Note that on Linux and Windows, we need to build additional binaries to load.

-The following steps outline how to create the `libdwf.jnilib` file and put it in the `resources` folder, which will get bundled with the deployable jar we build.
+The following steps outline how to create the `waveforms4j.dylib` file and put it in the `resources` folder, which will get bundled with the deployable jar we build.

 ## Move to project directory